Gene-Bertulfo/Business-Analyst-Data-Analyst-Portfolio-Projects/british-gas-centrica /README.md

-# British Gas / Centrica Media Sentiment Analysis: SVT Announcement & Profit Warning (Nov 2017)
+# British Gas Media Sentiment Analysis: SVT Announcement & Profit Warning Coverage (Nov 2017)

 ## Goal / Task
 Analyze a sample subset of 15-20 articles from a dataset of media coverage to determine how